 NovaGold acquired the Arctic Project from Kennecott Exploration Company and Kennecott Arctic Company (collectively, "Kennecott") in 2004.
 In 2011, NovaGold transferred all copper projects to NovaCopper Inc. and spun-out NovaCopper to its then existing shareholders in 2012.
 NovaCopper Inc. subsequently underwent a name change to Trilogy Metals Inc. in 2016.
-Under the Kennecott Purchase and Termination Agreement, Kennecott retained a 1% net smelter return (NSR) royalty that has been subsequently sold by Kennecott.
+Under the Kennecott Purchase and Termination Agreement, Kennecott retained a 1% net smelter return (NSR) royalty that was subsequently sold by Kennecott.
 The 1% NSR runs with the lands and is purchasable at any time from the royalty holder for a one-time payment of \$10 million.

 The Arctic Project is directly held by Ambler Metals, a 50/50 joint venture formed between South32 and Trilogy in February 2020.
-Upon the formation of the joint venture, Trilogy contributed all of its Alaskan assets, including the Arctic Project and the NANA Agreement, to Ambler Metals in exchange for a 50% membership interest and at the same time, South32 contributed \$145 million in cash for a 50% membership interest.
+Upon the formation of the joint venture, Trilogy contributed all of its Alaskan assets, including the Arctic

+Project and the NANA Agreement, to Ambler Metals in exchange for a 50% membership interest and at the same time, South32 contributed \$145 million in cash for a 50% membership interest.

-Ambler Metals holds approximately 185,805 acres (75,192 ha) of State of Alaska mining claims and US Federal patented mining claims in the Kotzebue Recording District.
-The Arctic Project land tenure consists of 1,851 contiguous State mining claims, including 905 40-acre claims, 946 160-acre claims, and 18 Federal patented claims comprising 271.9 acres (110 ha) held in the name of Ambler Metals.
+The Arctic Project land tenure consists of 1,988 contiguous State mining claims, including 905 40-acre claims, 1,083 160-acre claims, and 18 Federal patented claims comprising 271.9 acres (110 ha) held in the name of Ambler Metals.